 What’s Sparking the Spats

-According to Morrison Cohen, crypto conflicts have increased by 50% since 2020, generating more than 200 class action and private suits in May alone (and yes, we mean this May).
+According to Morrison Cohen, crypto conflicts have increased by 50% since 2020, generating more than 200 class actions and private suits in May alone (and yes, we mean this May).
 Crypto coin values began to tank early this spring.
 With the Federal Reserve announcing its plans to enact massive interest rate hikes, Bitcoin—one of the largest and most well-known of this virtual currency—lowered in price for six straight weeks for the first time since August 2014.
 This decrease in token value has prompted an increase in potential litigation opportunities ranging from intellectual property disputes to complex commercial cases.

 This isn’t the only reason we are seeing a boom in cases.
 The U.S. government is moving fast to formulate regulations for this relatively unregulated industry.
 Unfortunately, these upcoming crypto rules will only create more conflict as coin creators have to standardize their operations to ensure they’re up to code.
 We already saw this begin with President Biden’s latest cryptocurrency executive order.
 Now lawmakers are pushing harder for legislation from Congress, both over Decentralized Finance (DeFi) as a whole and stablecoins in particular.
 As Bloomberg reported, US Securities and Exchange Commission Chair Gary Gensler feels that most digital assets are subject to his rules and that he is ready to increase enforcement.